 A Memorandum of Understanding (MoU) is sufficient for other forms of cooperation that do not envisage student-exchange (for example research-cooperation, collaborative development of teaching- and continuing education programs etc.).
 Further forms of cooperation (including Cotutelle de These, double- or joint-degree programs etc.) require specific types of agreemements.

-The International Relations Office oversees the international agreements that govern these types of cooperation.
+Global Affairs oversees the international agreements that govern these types of cooperation.